ehsanmok/sparkling-titanic/README.md

 ### Loading PySpark Script

 Run `$SPARK_HOME/bin/spark-submit scriptDirectoryPath/titanic_logReg.py`.
-For multithreading, you can add option `--master local[N]` where N is the number of threads.
+For multithreading, you can add the option `--master local[N]` where N is the number of threads.